ergoplatform/ergodocs/docs/dev/protocol/scaling/layer0.md

 In addition to these, Ergo also supports **[Logarithmic space mining](logspace.md)**, which enables the existence of *light miners*.
 Similar to light clients, light miners can bootstrap using block headers without downloading the entire blockchain.
 This feature can be integrated into Ergo through a velvet (soft) fork, further enhancing the scalability of the network.

+## Weak Blocks

+In the quest for Layer 0 (L0) scalability improvements, one of the most promising advancements is the introduction of "weak blocks."
+These are essentially block candidates with lower proof-of-work difficulty, serving as temporary placeholders that facilitate faster transaction confirmations and optimize network bandwidth.
+For end-users, this translates into quicker, weakly confirmed transactions—often within 20 seconds—while also making better use of network resources.
+For a more in-depth look at weak blocks, their advantages, and their role in Ergo's scalability strategy, see this [page](weak-blocks.md).

 ## State Bloat Management

 One of the key challenges in scaling blockchain networks is managing the growth of the state size, often referred to as 'state bloat'.
 As the state size increases, it becomes more resource-intensive to maintain and validate, which can limit the scalability of the network.
 Ergo addresses this issue with effective state bloat management strategies, ensuring that the network remains scalable without compromising on functionality.
 It achieves this through: